 – Yeah, that might have been a bit of an exaggeration… Elfrida giggles.

-– But there’s a lot going on – with Kiruna’s hockey team getting LGBT certified, we got a representative from the Swedish Feminist Party in municipal government – is a small mining town 200 km above the Arctic Circle… I mean, it’s all a part of the today’s social movements, I think out loud.
+– But there’s a lot going on – with Kiruna’s hockey team getting LGBT certified, we got a representative from the Swedish Feminist Party in municipal government – is a small mining town 200 km above the Arctic Circle… I mean, it’s all a part of today’s social movements, I think out loud.

-– I believe a lot of people just had enough the last couple of years.
+– I believe a lot of people just had enough in the last couple of years.
 The fight against the mining companies, Queering Sápmi, the feminism movement – there’s a lot of booming resistance.
 The anti-racism movement as well, Elfrida says and continues:

 – Sure, Sweden has come a long way with LGBT issues but there’s still a lot of work to do, especially on open streets, within families.
 Being queer is still associated with alienation and even danger.
 In Sápmi, we have gone from nothing to everything, only because there is an urgency, all these people who have shared their stories have been waiting for someone to ask, to be interested, to take it seriously.